datacamp-content-public/courses-categorical-data-analysis-in-python-simon-tschoeke/slides/chapter_1_f0d972138e8911bea6c58ca8a219ecae.md

 `@script`
-Now, the formula for calculating Phi by directly
+Now, the formula for calculating Phi using a 2x2 contingency table is show here.
+It sets the difference of the values found on the diagonals in the table into relation with the marginals.

+The code example implements Phi as a function, that takes a 3x3 pandas dataframe representing containing the 2x2 contingency table as well as one additional row and column for the marginals.

 ---